turkishrational/mp3play/qemu/readme.txt

 and run trdos386cboot_mp3.cmd for ac97 test
         trdos386cboot2_mp3.cmd for sb16 test

-after c:> prompt appears, write 'cd mp3' then
+after c:/> prompt appears, write 'cd mp3' then
 'dir' to see mp3 files and program files.

 (Use '?' to see valid -trdos command interpreter- commands.